HISPlayer/UnityAndroid-SDK/metaxr.md

 If you have not imported HISPlayer SDK yet, please follow the [**Quickstart Guide**](./setup-guide.md).

 ## Import HISPlayer Meta XR Sample
 Please, download the sample here: [**HISPlayer MetaXR 360 Sample**](https://downloads.hisplayer.com/Unity/AllPlatforms/HISPlayer_MetaXR_360_Sample.unitypackage) (no need to download it if you have received it in the email).
 The sample is intended for playing 360 video.
+It's recommended to use this sample with OpenGL.
+If you need to use Vulkan to play high resolution video with Meta Quest devices, please [contact HISPlayer team](https://hisplayer.com/demo-unity-player-sdk-for-meta-quest/).

 Before using the sample, please make sure you have followed the above requirements to set-up your Unity project for Oculus and HISPlayer SDK.
 To use the sample, please follow these steps :
   - Set up the Meta XR All-in-One environment